sparkfun/MicroMod_Processor_Board-nRF52840/README.md

 [*SparkFun MicroMod Processor - nRF52840 (DEV-16984)*](https://www.sparkfun.com/products/16984)

-Featuring the nRF52840 SoC from Nordic Semiconductor, the SparkFun MicroMod nRF52840 Processor offers a powerful combination of ARM Cortex-M4 CPU and 2.4 GHz Bluetooth transceiver in the MicroMod form-factor with the M.2 MicroMod connector to allow you to plug in a compatible MicroMod Carrier Board with any number of peripherals.
+Featuring the nRF52840 SoC from Nordic Semiconductor, the SparkFun MicroMod nRF52840 Processor offers a powerful combination of ARM Cortex-M4 CPU and 2.4 GHz Bluetooth transceiver in the MicroMod form-factor with the M.2 MicroMod connector to allow you to plug in a compatible MicroMod Carrier Board in the [MicroMod Ecosystem](https://www.sparkfun.com/micromod).

 The nRF52840 module includes a BT 5.1 stack and supports Bluetooth 5, Bluetooth mesh, IEEE 802.15.4 (Zigbee & Thread) and 2.4Ghz RF wireless protocols (including Nordic's proprietary RF protocol) allowing you to pick which option works best for your application.

 Repository Contents
 -------------------

-* **/Documentation** - Data sheets, additional product information
 * **/Hardware** - Eagle design files (.brd, .sch)
-* **/Production** - Production panel files (.brd)
+* **/SF_MM_nRF52840_PB** - Board variant files for Arduino mbed Core.
 * **/TestSketches** - Related software for the MicroMod nRF52840 Processor

 Documentation